raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 ## CloudFront at a high level

 - The client will send an HTTP request directly into CloudFront,  then the edge location will forward the request to your origin and that includes the query strings.
--The edge location will cache the response and return the response back to our clients.
+- The edge location will cache the response and return the response back to our clients.
--The next time another client makes a similar request, the edge location will first look into the cache before forwarding the request to the origin.
+- The next time another client makes a similar request, the edge location will first look into the cache before forwarding the request to the origin.

 ## CloudFront vs S3 Cross Region Replication: